 Step 2: Prepare your ramekins

 Make sure your ramekin dishes or bakeware are buttered so that nothing sticks.
 My trick is to melt the butter right in the ramekin and spread it around the dish.
-Then, start to layer in your ingredients.
+Then, start to layer with your ingredients.
 First, your eggs (1 per dish), then broccoli and turkey sausage and cap everything off with some cheese.
 Make sure to cover the ramekins with tin foil.
 Each ramekin can fit one or two eggs depending on how many add-ins you use.

 Step 3: Bake for 15-18 minutes